paycoreio/docs/docs/products/currency-rates/overview.md

     [![Rate currency](images/exch-rate_1.png)](images/exch-rate_1.png)

-This section of Paycore Dashboard is intended to meke you informed about current currency rates and it's [Resources](../resources) and manage [Rate schemes](../rate-schemes).
+This section of PayСore.io Dashboard is intended to meke you informed about current currency rates and it's [Resources](../resources) and manage [Rate schemes](../rate-schemes).